rsiyanwal/dynamic-deployment/Day 1: Docker/README.md

 | Services **run on different machines** (Raspberry Pis in this case) | Use Docker Swarm |

 ### Scenario 01: On the same machine
-Once you are done running the application, let's start containerizing it.
+Once you are done running the application, let's start **containerizing** it.
 We need to create **Dockerfiles** for each service.
 Please take a look at [Dockerfile-consumer](https://github.com/rsiyanwal/dynamic-deployment/blob/main/Day%201%3A%20Docker/Dockerfile-consumer) and [Dockerfile-producer](https://github.com/rsiyanwal/dynamic-deployment/blob/main/Day%201%3A%20Docker/Dockerfile-producer).
-The files are very well explained and help you to understand how we dockerized the consumer.py and producer.py files respectively. **Needs a Docker primer here**
+The files are very well explained and help you to understand how we dockerized the consumer.py and producer.py files respectively.
+Although everything relevant to Docker will be taught in this workshop, if you want an in-depth understanding of Docker, you can follow the [tutorials](https://www.youtube.com/playlist?list=PLlsmxlJgn1HK2hnazfLBl8szdF_5e64GE) by [Geekific](https://www.youtube.com/@geekific) on YouTube.

 Now, we have two services, and we need **Docker Compose** to manage them.
 [This](https://github.com/rsiyanwal/dynamic-deployment/blob/main/Day%201%3A%20Docker/docker-compose.yml) is a docker-compose file for this application.
 Again, please take a look at the file to understand it.
 This file defines and connects both services.
 To run the docker-compose file, use the following command: `docker compose up --build`.